MohAlbakerKaw/FaceDetector/README.md

 finally, the model was tested on the test set and achieved 92.5% accuracy.<br />
 Other performance metrics (precision and recall) aren't taken into consideration becuase the dataset is balanced.<br />
 Moreover, the system was tested on new data too and it did well. <br />

+Codes are stored in notebooks file. <br />